ADMISSION

 GERALDINE TOWN HALL/PICTURE THEATRE

 The Town Hall sat empty until August 1970 when Barry Mclauchlan from Timaru approched the GBC and asked if he could re-start film screenings, GBC agreed and the Town Hall re-opened as a picture theatre, Barry operated under the more modest name of GERALDINE CINEMA which is still used today.
-Barry re-fitted the hall out as it had been stripped, projectors, screen, carpets and sound equipment was installed, with the GBC installing fixed 2nd hand seating, the room formally used as the Reading Room was fitted out as a confectionary stall and later the ticket sales moved into this room (prior to this tickets where sold from the ticket box on the left side of the foyer which still exists.
+Barry re-fitted the hall out as it had been stripped out, 2nd hand projectors, screen, carpets and sound equipment was installed, with the GBC installing fixed 2nd hand seating, the room formally used as the Reading Room was fitted out as a confectionary stall and later the ticket sales moved into this room (prior to this tickets where sold from the ticket box on the left side of the foyer which still exists.

 In the late 1990s Barry started to slowly replaced the now very old seats which the GBC installed back in 1970 with old 2nd hand couches which where a cheap option compared to buying more cinema seats, these couches became a well known and loved aspect to the theatre and started a trend that would see other cinemas around NZ do the same.